Krisbo/course-info/CH5-Exercises-Answers.md

 ## Uniform and regular consensus

 * What is the difference between uniform an regular consensus?

+__Answer:__ *In uniform consensus, also faulty processes need to agree and cannot output a different value.
+In regular consensus, a process may decide on one value, then crash and the other processes then decide on a different value.*

 * Does uniform consensus implement regular consensus or vice versa?

+__Answer:__ *Uniform consensus does implement regular consensus.
+This means every algorithm for uniform consensus also implements regular consensus.*

 * Describe an execution that is possible in regular consensus but not uniform consensus.

+__Answer:__ *Process P1 decides `1` and then crashes.
+Later Process P2 decides `0`.*

 ---